Outdoors Gear, Equipment, News, Reviews, Forums, Walking Routes and More at OutdoorsMagic.com

 It falls within Osprey’s broad Kestrel (men’s) and Kyte (women’s) range which is made up of a number of different packs at various capacities.
 It’s a hugely popular series for the brand and one that we’ve always been impressed with here at Outdoors Magic.

-The Kestrel 38 is a very comfortable backpack to wear – probably one of the most ergonomic we’ve tried.
-There’s padding in all of the right places, support at the lumbar and plenty of air channels for ventilation too.
+Our tester said, “I can’t really fault this pack.
+It’s comfortable, it handles loads well, it has loads of useful details and it’s incredibly versatile.
+It’s probably one of the most ergonomic backpacks I’ve tried.
+There’s padding in all of the right places, support at the lumbar and plenty of air channels for ventilation too.”

 The main material feels extremely hard wearing.
 During our tests in Scotland, the pack went through a fair bit of abrasion but emerged looking good as new.
 It offered good water resistance but we found ourselves using the supplied rain cover when the rain really picked up, just for the peace of mind that our kit was properly protected.